HuandongChang/KeyWordExtraction/README.md

 - If t follows the POS-tag patterns: score(t) *= 1.66

-Term Frequency: how many times a word/phrase appear in the document;
+Term Frequency: how many times a word/phrase appear in the document

-Inverse Document Frequency: in how many documents does the word/phrase appear Relative position of the first-occurrence: index of the first character of the term/total characters
+Inverse Document Frequency: in how many documents does the word/phrase appear

+Relative position of the first-occurrence: index of the first character of the term/total characters

 ## Ranking and Precision: